Uncategorized

 Kari Kraus is an assistant professor in the College of Information Studies and the Department of English at the University of Maryland.
 Her research and teaching interests focus on new media and the digital humanities, textual scholarship and print culture, digital preservation, transmedia storytelling, and game studies.

-Wednesday April 10: Rita Raley (University of California, Santa Barbara)
+Wednesday April 10: Rita Raley (University of California, Santa Barbara) This event has been cancelled due to a scheduling conflict.

 “Towards a Critical Digital Humanities”